Hargers/sitelen-pona-ucsur-guide/README.md

 Two input engines for iOS exist: Keyman, with jan Lepeka's (`@rebeccargb`)  keyboards, and a fork of nasin sitelen Wakalito.

-For instruction on installing Keyman sitelen pona keyboards, refer to the [#Keyman](#Keyman) section.
+For instructions on installing Keyman sitelen pona keyboards, refer to the [#Keyman](#Keyman) section.

 [nasin sitelen Wakalito](https://apps.apple.com/us/app/nasin-sitelen-wakalito/id1569543076) is an app created by jan Likipi (`@lilscribby`), kala pona Tonyu (`@bucketfish`), and jan Tepo (`@tbodt`).
 It uses Lipamanka's (`@lipamanka`) font, [linja lipamanka](https://lipamanka.gay/linjamanka).
 A fork of the app exists which changes its output to sitelen pona.
 The project files for this can be found [here](https://github.com/Hargers/wakalito-ios-UCSUR) and the latest prebuilt `.ipa` app file can be found [here](https://github.com/Hargers/wakalito-ios-UCSUR/releases).
 This fork of the app is maintained by jan Nasaka (`@harger` lon ilo Siko).